princemaple/ngx-html-syntax/README.md

 ]
 ```

-You could use it in other way...
+You could use it in other ways...
 e.g. set it as the default syntax for all html files, since it's a superset of the html syntax anyway.

 ## Package name

 The package was created during the Angular 2 time, hence the name.
-I will eventually rename it to `Ngx` in package control.
+I will eventually rename it to `Ngx HTML` in package control.
+[PR sent](https://github.com/wbond/package_control_channel/pull/6779)